Brainstorm better with

 If you're not getting enough good quality ideas, try using the approaches below to increase the number of ideas that you generate:

 After your individual or group brainstorming session, you'll have a lot of ideas.
 Although it might seem hard to sort through these ideas to find the best ones, analyzing these ideas is an important next step, and you can use several tools to do this.

 Use Affinity Diagrams to organize ideas and find common themes.

-Grid Analysis and Paired Comparison Analysis will help you choose between different options.
-You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and Nominal Group Technique and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.
+Decision Matrix Analysis and Paired Comparison Analysis will help you choose between different options.
+You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.

 When managed well, brainstorming can help you generate radical solutions to problems.
-Brainstorming can also encourage people to commit to solutions, because they have provided input and played a role in developing them.
+It can also encourage people to commit to solutions, because they have provided input and played a role in developing them.

-The best approach to brainstorming combines individual and group brainstorming.
-During the brainstorming process, there should be no criticism of ideas, and creativity should be encouraged.
+The best approach combines individual and group brainstorming.
+During the process, there should be no criticism of ideas, and creativity should be encouraged.

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.